 • The application form asks participants to describe their ideas.
 Compelling entries and presentations should aim to reduce waste, enhance food preservation techniques, and improve accessibility to nutritious food.
 Additionally, it should be adaptable to various socio-economic contexts, ensuring scalability and affordability.
 Participants may also upload a short (5-7 slides) pitch deck with additional information (optional).

-• All entrants will receive notification via email of the decision on their entry by the first week of October 2024.
+• All entrants will receive notification via email of the decision on their entry by the end of October 2024.

 • The judges will grade each presentation based on a rubric with the following criteria: